CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex3_PIM_Self_Approval.md

 ### Task 3 - Self-activate the Helpdesk Admin role

+In this task, you will activate the Helpdesk Admin role for yourself through self-service, enabling you to take on the administrative responsibilities associated with this role.

 At this point in Holly's pilot project, the PIM-Helpdesk-Administrators group has been made eligible for the Helpdesk administrator role.
 The members of the group (Alex Wilber and Joni Sherman) can now be assigned the Helpdesk Administrator role using Microsoft Entra Privileged Identity Management.
 Holly wants to test out the PIM process in her pilot project.
 In this task, you will take on the role of Alex Wilber, who will submit a request to self-approve assigning the Helpdesk Administrator role to his user account.

 1. In LON-CL1, right-click on the **Edge** icon on the taskbar and in the menu that appears, select **New InPrivate window**.